Microphone speech streaming recognition using the API v3

 pip install grpcio-tools PyAudio

-5. Go to the directory with the Yandex Cloud API repository, create a directory named output and generate the client interface code in it:
+5. Go to the folder with the Yandex Cloud API repository, create a folder named output and generate the client interface code in it:

 cd <path_to_cloudapi_directory> && \